-If you have a 2nd, very reliable load, then a grid tie inverter can be used as the primary load.
+If you have a 2nd, very reliable load, then a small (no more than 600 watts total) grid tie inverter can be used as the primary load.
 You will need two controllers, one for the grid tie, the 2nd for the fail safe load.

 Where does my inverter hookup to your controller?

 Generally inverters do not hookup to charge controllers they hookup to the battery via a breaker or disconnect.
 The controllers job is to prevent battery overcharge.
 The inverters job is to convert D/C to A/C to run A/C appliances or send power back into the grid.
 The size of the controller does not affect the inverter and visa/versa -- they are independent.

 If however, the inverter is to be used as a "Diversion Load" as discussed in the prior FAQ (and you understand the downside to doing this), then wire the micro grid-tied inverter (no more than 600 watts total) in place of the "Diversion Load".
 In this case the inverter is the load for the controller.
 Please refer to the manual for your specific controller's for wiring details.